Roller Skating Rinks for Kids in NYC and the 'Burbs

 RollerJam USA – Staten Island

 This Staten Island party spot offers more than just roller skating—there are bounce houses and arcade games, too.
 The rink looks as if it came straight out of the Saturday Night Fever era with disco lights synchronized to music and a smoke machine.
-On Friday nights, patrons also get FREE all-you-can-eat pizza.
+On Friday nights, patrons also get $1 pizza slices from 7-9pm.
 The rink offers additional hours during school breaks, so check the website for schedule updates.

 Outdoor NYC Roller Skating Options